Particular/docs.particular.net/nservicebus/router/bridge-router.md

  - 7
 ---

-The NServiceBus.Bridge package has been deprecated and replaced by the more powerful NServiceBus.Router.
+The `NServiceBus.Bridge` package has been deprecated and replaced by the more powerful `NServiceBus.Router` package.
 The bridge-based and switch-and-port-based APIs available in the Bridge package have been replaced by a single router-interface-based API.

 ## Endpoint-side